datastax/cassandra/src/java/org/apache/cassandra/db/compaction/UnifiedCompactionStrategy.md

   Sets $b$ to the specified value, $\lambda$ to 1, and the default minimum sstable size to 'auto'.
   Disabled by default and cannot be used in combination with `base_shard_count`, `target_sstable_size` or `sstable_growth`.

+All UCS options can also be supplied as system properties, using the prefix `unified_compaction.`, e.g.
+`-Dunified_compaction.sstable_growth=0.5` sets the default `sstable_growth` to 0.5.

+In addition to this, the strategy permits different defaults to be applied to tables that have a vector column when the system property `unified_compaction.override_ucs_config_for_vector_tables` is set to `true`.
+If this is enabled and the table has a column of type `vector`, the "vector mode" defaults in the list above apply.
+These vector defaults can be altered using the prefix `unified_compaction.vector_`, e.g.
+`-Dunified_compaction.vector_sstable_growth=1` in combination with `-Dunified_compaction.override_ucs_config_for_vector_tables=true` sets the growth to 1 only for tables with a vector column.

 In `cassandra.yaml`: